Positive Representations of Split Real Simply-laced Quantum Groups: Transformations of the representations

-Hence this gives the unitary classical principal representation of $U(\g_\R)$ for any choice of reduced expression of $w_0$ as finite difference operators. \end{Cor}
+Hence this gives the classical principal representations of $\cU(\g_\R)$ for any choice of reduced expression of $w_0$ as finite difference operators. \end{Cor}

-More precisely, using Theorem \ref{transLi} in the last section, we observe that under the shifting of the variables $u_k$ by $\frac{iQ}{2}\b_k$, each weight factor $\left[\frac{Q}{2b}+\frac{i}{b}P(\bu)\right]_q$ becomes the standard quantum numbers $[P(\bu)]_q$ and does not depends on $\frac{1}{b}$.
-In particular since the action of each $H_i$ under this shifting only changes by a constant, any invariant subspace will go under the classical limit to an invariant subspace of the classical principal series representations.
-Since we know that the classical principal series representations are irreducible, we conclude that \begin{Prop} The positive representations of $U_q(\g_\R)$ is irreducible for all $\l_i\in\R$. \end{Prop}
+More precisely, using Theorem \ref{transLi} in Section \ref{sec:conjectures}, we observe that under the shifting of the variables $u_k$ by $\frac{\bi Q}{2}\b_k$, each weight factor $\left[\frac{Q}{2b}+\frac{\bi}{b}P(\bu)\right]_q$ becomes the standard quantum number $[P(\bu)]_q$ and does not depend on $\frac{1}{b}$.
+In particular since the action of each $H_i$ under this shifting changes only by a constant, any invariant subspace will go under the classical limit to an invariant subspace of the classical principal series representations.
+Since we know that the classical principal series representations are irreducible, we have the following conclusion. \begin{Prop} The positive representations $\cP_\l$ of $\cU_q(\g_\R)$ are irreducible for all $\l_i\in\R$. \end{Prop}

+\begin{Rem} If we do a ``Wick rotation" of the variables $\bu\mapsto -\bi b \bu$ and choose the parameters $\l_i$ discretely as $\l_i\in \frac{Q}{2}-ib\N$, then we can also recover the finite-dimensional highest weight representations of $\cU_q(\g)$ as a quotient of $\cP_\l$.
+Hence one can think of the positive representations as a kind of ``analytic continuation" of the finite-dimensional representations of the compact quantum groups.
+This observation is utilized e.g. in \cite{Ip7} in the study of positive Casimir operators. \end{Rem} \begin{Rem} In \cite{Wo} a theory of $C^*$-algebras generated by unbounded operators was developed in full generality.
+In this paper, we are treating only positive operators, so the structure is significantly simpler since we do not need to deal with the phases of the unbounded operators, and therefore can apply functional calculus to raise them to complex powers in order to produce the bounded operators needed for the computations. \end{Rem}